Driving in the Netherlands

 If you have a valid driving licence that was issued outside one of the countries of the EU or the EFTA, or in the Netherlands Antilles or Aruba, you can use your license for another 185 days after becoming a resident in the Netherlands.
 During that period, you must obtain a Dutch driving licence.

-Find out about more about the validity of your foreign license at the RDW website.
+Find out more about the validity of your foreign license at the RDW website.
 Under certain conditions, you can exchange your license for a Dutch license.
 Read here how to meet these conditions and how to apply for a Dutch driving license.

 Want to get a Dutch license?